v-research/edu/ethiopia/README.md

 ![image](https://user-images.githubusercontent.com/14936492/162470918-8e4e1c36-69ab-487f-b620-18e894e8d1f2.png)

 #### ARP and MITM
 The ARP protocol works at layer 2 and the switch layer 2 only works at layer 1 and 2.
-The swithc layer 2 doesn't even look at information above layer 2 and then it doesn't look at the IP addresses or TCP ports etc. When we perform a MITM attack (as shown in the previous lesson) we convince, for example, Alice that the MAC of Bob is our MAC (note that your PC has a table similar to that depicted for the switch -- run the following command to see yours `arp`).
+The switch layer 2 doesn't even look at information above layer 2 and then it doesn't look at the IP addresses or TCP ports etc. When we perform a MITM attack (as shown in the previous lesson) we convince, for example, Alice that the MAC of Bob is our MAC (note that your PC has a table similar to that depicted for the switch -- run the following command to see yours `arp`).
 The switch looks at the MAC to forward the messages so we'll receive all the messages that Alice wants to send to Bob if the MITM is successful.

 ### Experiment 1: Replay Attack